rajarshisaha95/DistOptConstrComm/README.md

 # distributed_optimization_communication_constraints
+This repository contains Matlab and Python implementations of the numerical evaluations in the paper:

-Efficient randomized subspace embeddings for Distributed Optimization under a Communication Budget
+*Rajarshi Saha, Mert Pilanci, Andrea J. Goldsmith*, **"Efficient Randomized Subspace Embeddings for Distributed Optimization Under a Communication Budget"** (Currently under review)